AleX77NP/Arffy/README.md

 # Arffy

-**Simple tool to convert JSON arrayr or CSV to ARFF file.
+**Simple tool to convert JSON array or CSV to ARFF file.
 Can be handy for those who use WEKA.**

 ## Installation